jakeharding/django-jasmine/README.rst

 *Jasmine is now loaded over cdn.rawgit.com.
 A very obvious error message will appear if Jasmine isn't loaded correctly.*

-*See the example directory for more information.*
+*See the example_project directory for more information.*

 Template